ige-calcul/public-docs/README.md

 ## Contribute

+To contribute to this jupyter book a procedure originated from software development in a collaborative workflow is described below.
+To make it easier, we chose to simplify this workflow, especially for the beginning of writing the documentation which involves the creation of separate pages.

 To contribute to the jupyter book or propose corrections, you should do the following steps :
   - set up an issue describing the contribution/correction and assign it to yourself or someone else